Search the collections

 No Image Available

-Check for the value of Half Crown, United Farmers Co-Operative Society, New Zealand.Images: 0
+Check for the value of 5 Shillings, mint unknown.
+Issued by Wairarapa Farmers Co-operative Society, New Zealand.Images: 0

 Copper One Penny Token, minted by Heaton & Sons, Birmingham, circa 1860.
 Issued by R. Andrew Mather, Family Draper, Hobart, Tasmania.
 This firm was established in 1823 by Robert Andrew ...From: Hobart, Australia Images: 2